Call (425) 243-0457 and Find Help Today!

 You may be asking yourself, “How can I help my friend get sober?” or “What part will I play in helping my loved one find recovery?”
 Family members and friends care greatly about their loved one who is addicted to drugs or alcohol; they likely are becoming worn down from saying ‘no’ all the time.
 You cannot be frightened of confrontation: fear cannot prevent you from taking action now.
-Call Intervention Services Program Bellevue, WA at 425 998-9075 today for detailed information about interventions and how to organized one.
+Call us today for a free consultation at (425) 243-0457.
+Our addiction specialist can provide detailed information about interventions and how to organize one.

 What Is an Intervention?

 An intervention is a highly effective event that convinces an addict to go into treatment for their substance abuse issues.
 Family members, friends, loved ones and other supporters of the individual gather together and confront the individual about how his or her drug use has affected them and ask the addict to seek treatment for his illness.
 Many times the addict will either deny that there is a problem or be unwilling to seek help.
 The purpose of recovery intervention is to give the individual an opportunity to make positive changes in his or her life, and possibly save their life.
 There are some key subjects that must be discussed during an intervention, including:

 - The addict’s unhealthy behavior, how it has affected the addict and his or her loved ones

 - The plan for therapy, including objectives and guidelines that the addict is expected to follow